 When I got the email from Mal from Manchester I decided to add yet another tab (this one) rather than tack it on to the stuff in 'using'.
+I subsequently heard from Alex and Dan who also decided to add a second ethernet port to their Z90D7s.
+You'll find their take on the necessary metal bashing below.

 In May 2017 I heard from Mal from Manchester: